mzniber/mzniber.github.io/index.md

 ---

-### Unveiling Apartments in Turku with BeautifulSoup
+### Unveiling Apartments' rent in Turku with BeautifulSoup
 This project extracts relevant data and insights from a rental website using BeautifulSoup, providing users with a comprehensive list of apartments and their details.

 <img src="images/post2.jpg?raw=true" width=500/>